right

 The program drives measurable gains in self-serve resolution, speed, freshness, coverage, and accuracy for Warehouse Management AI customer service.

-• Self-serve resolution rate = self-serve solved questions ÷ total questions (increase trend).
+• Self-serve resolution rate = self-serve solved warehouse questions ÷ total warehouse questions (increase trend).

-• Ticket deflection = tickets avoided from known intents ÷ total ticket demand (increase trend).
+• Ticket deflection = tickets avoided from known warehouse intents ÷ total ticket demand (increase trend).

-• Article freshness = articles updated in last 60 days ÷ total published articles (increase trend).
+• Article freshness = articles updated in last 60 days ÷ total published warehouse articles (increase trend).

-• Top intent coverage = high-confidence answers for top warehouse intents ÷ total top intents (increase trend).
+• Top intent coverage = high-confidence answers for top Warehouse Management intents ÷ total top intents (increase trend).

-• Warehouse go-live reliability = warehouses onboarded without urgent incidents ÷ total onboarded warehouses (increase trend).
+• Warehouse deployment reliability = successfully onboarded sites without human intervention ÷ total onboarded sites (increase trend).

 FAQ

-This FAQ explains how Brainfish AI knowledge base programs fit into existing Warehouse Management support operations.
+This FAQ explains how Brainfish AI knowledge base programs fit into existing Warehouse Management support and operations.

 Does this program replace our existing help center?
 No, it augments your help center and surfaces its content wherever warehouse users need guidance.